rohan8594/Logistic-Regression-on-Titanic-Dataset/README.md

 * **Matplotlib:** The data visualisation package of Python.
 Has a very similar feel to MalLab's graphical plotting and works well with numpy and pandas.
 * **Seaborn:**  Statistical plotting library built on top of Matplotlib.
 It is also designed to work very well with pandas dataframes objects.
 * **Scikit-learn:** The machine learning package of Python.
 Makes implementing ML Algorithms extremely simple.

+## Results

+The classifier built here has a prediction score of 0.81, i.e., we get an average accuracy of 80+%.
+This is a pretty good accuracy for starters and could be improved upon by coming up with newer, better features by using some feature engineering.
+This is something I could work on in the future.